Robinscyberblog/robinscyberblog.github.io/_posts/2021-05-28-email-headers.md

 First, you’ll want to focus your attention on the **Received:** headers.
 These lines are important, because they show the path a message takes from the initial sender to the receiver.
 If there are several **Received:** headers, the message was handled by multiple servers.
 It is also important to note that these headers are read in reverse order; from the bottom (where the message originated) to the top (where the message was finally delivered).

 Let’s take a look at an email I received that is pretending to be from eHarmony.com.
+You can view the full header as a .txt document [here](https://raw.githubusercontent.com/Robinscyberblog/robinscyberblog.github.io/master/Untitled%20document.txt).

 ![image](https://user-images.githubusercontent.com/84248865/120083986-37459f80-c092-11eb-8505-f3219c69ee77.png)